 This programme is funded by the Fonds d’insertion pour les personnes handicapées dans la fonction publique (FIPHFP) (Fund for the inclusion of people with disabilities in the public sector).

-- Marie-Renée GUÉVEL, Lecturer and project manager – Marie-Renee.Guevel@ehesp.fr
+- Marie-Renée GUÉVEL, Lecturer – Marie-Renee.Guevel@ehesp.fr

 - Fanny JAFFRÈS, Assistant researcher – Fanny.Jaffres@ehesp.fr